Verdurakh/pythonfun/README.md

 # pythonfun
-just playing around with python
+just playing around with python it is very fun